kisan-khatri/Potts-Model-Cooperativity/Necessary Files/READMD.md

       Khatri, Kisan, Ronald M. Levy, and Allan Haldane.
 "Phylogenetic Corrections and Higher-Order Sequence Statistics in Protein Families: The Potts Model vs MSA Transformer." arXiv preprint arXiv:2503.00289 (2025).

 We hope this helps with reproducing our results.
-Feel free to contact us for any inquiry.
+Feel free to contact us for any inquiries.
 Email: kisan.khatri@temple.edu
        kisankhatri11@gmail.com